dbharath/Node.js-needs-to-die-in-a-fire-and-Golang-is-the-perfect-arsonist/README.md

 Remember, these results are over an *actual ethernet cable*.
 Whatever software used, it and only it was responsible for this major performance spectra.
 We are talking about 500x - 1000x the networking performance depending on software used.

 Now, µWS is more of a theoretical limit rather than an actual server you can use.
-The fact that golang performs only 2x slower than this limit is incredible given that golang is actually starting to become widespread within the back-end industry.
+The fact that golang performs at half this limit is incredible given that golang is actually starting to become widespread within the back-end industry.
 Even though I'm a C++:er at heart, I cannot stop being incredibly pleased with this evolution.
 If anything, golang is a major leap in the right direction.